Computational-Thinking/ia-assistant-olimpics/README.md

 ## Conclusion

-There were several errors in the proposed solution.
+There were several errors in the  solution proposed by Chat-gpt-4.

 I had to change `nodes` from an array to a Set for convenience.